What is stable

 Angina is a type of chest pain that results from reduced blood flow to the heart.
-A lack of blood flow means your heart isn’t getting enough oxygen.
+A lack of blood flow means your heart muscle isn’t getting enough oxygen.
 The pain is often triggered by physical activity or emotional stress.

 Stable angina, also called angina pectoris, is the most common type of angina.
 Stable angina is a predictable pattern of chest pain.
 You can usually track the pattern based on what you’re doing when you feel the pain in your chest.
 Tracking stable angina can help you manage your symptoms more easily.